basilhussain/stm8-lin-checksum/README.md

 ### `uint8_t lin_get_protected_id(const uint8_t fid)`

 Constructs a protected identifier value from the given frame identifier `fid` by calculating the two necessary parity bits and appending them as the most-significant bits to the frame ID.
-Any frame ID value greater than 63 (0x3F) will be truncated to that value.
+Any `fid` value greater than 63 (0x3F) will be truncated to that value.
 Returns the protected ID value.

 ## Notes

-* The checksum calculation functions do not impose or respect any LIN frame length limitations on the data buffer they calculate the checksum from.
+* The checksum calculation and verification functions do not impose or respect any LIN frame length limitations on the data buffer they read from.
 For example, if your data resides in a buffer of size 20, but you wish to calculate a checksum for a LIN frame carrying 8 data bytes, then you should pass a length of 8.
 Similarly, if your buffer is of size 8, but the frame you'll be sending is 4 data bytes, pass a length of 4.
 * A function to verify the parity of a protected ID is not provided because STM8 UARTs that are LIN-capable incorporate protected ID parity error checking in hardware, so the existance of such a function is not necessary.

 ## Example